Liquid Trade Waste

 Property owners are then issued with a liquid trade waste discharge approval.

-The Local Government Act 1993 also specifies that liquid trade waste fees and charges are to be levied, which are dependent on liquid trade waste discharger category.
+The Local Government Act 1993specifies that liquid trade waste fees and charges are to be levied, which are dependent on liquid trade waste discharger category.

 Trade wastewater fees consist of: